Guides

 Customizing Your Launcher

 PatchKit offers two types of launchers - Unity-based and Electron-based.
-You can customize the look and feel of your launcher by modifying the UI elements and other elements in the source code.
+You can customize the appearance and functionality of your launcher by modifying the UI elements and other components in the source code.

 For detailed instructions on customizing your Unity-based launcher, see Unity-based Launcher Customization.
 For instructions on customizing your Electron-based launcher, see Electron-based Launcher Customization.